 If you would like to return to OSU or INTO OSU following a suspension you must appeal and be re-admitted.
 For degree students please e-mail firstname.lastname@example.org for more information.
 For INTO OSU students please email email@example.com.

 Check your Enrollment Eligibility with the department indicated above.

-Contact the Office of International Services to make sure you understand the process for getting a new I-20.
+Contact the Office of International Services if you have questions about getting a new I-20.

-Complete the Returning Student New I-20 Request Form.
+Complete the Returning Student Request Form.
 Degree seeking students must get a signature from their academic advisor or academic department to complete the form.

 Provide required financial documentation.
 If you have been at OSU within one year of your re-admittance, you may complete the Financial Certification online to provide proof of funding through IP Connect.
 If you have been away from OSU for longer than a year, you will need to provide financial documents.

-Sign up for Eshipglobal to have your document mailed if necessary.
+Sign up for shipping services to have your document mailed if necessary.

 In order to activate your new initial I-20/DS-2019, you are required to pay a SEVIS fee at http://www.fmjfee.com.

 If you have been out of the U.S. for less than 5 months and you still have a valid F-1/J-1 visa, you may enter the U.S. with your current F-1/J-1 visa.
-If you have been out of the U.S. for 5 months or more, your F-1/J-1 visa may be considered to be invalid.
-According to the Department of State, you may need to apply for a new F-1/J-1 visa, even though the visa may appear unexpired.
+According to the Department of State if you have been out of the U.S. for 5 months or more, you may need to apply for a new F-1/J-1 visa even though the visa may appear unexpired.
 Please check with the US consulate or embassy for guidance on whether or not you need a new visa.